felixludos/homepage/content/games/aristocracy.md

 > *Aristocrats don't work.
 They own land, make money off their estate, and play cards in their château.
 Can you handle that?*

-A strategy card game created by Felix Leeb over the course of the Summer of 2018 (and beyond).
+A strategy card game I created over the course of the Summer of 2018 (and beyond).

-This repo contains the rules for the base game, as well as variants and expansions.
-Overall, I would recommend playing the base game with the Journeys and Commissions expansions.
+You can find the rules of the game [here](https://github.com/felixludos/Games/blob/main/Aristocracy/Aristocracy.md), as well as variants and expansions in the repo.

+Generally, I would recommend playing the base game with the Journeys and Commissions expansions.